Using the Query tool v9

-You can access the Query Tool via the Query Tool menu option on the Tools menu, or through the context menu of select nodes of the Browser tree control.
-The Query Tool allows you to:
+You can access the Query tool by selecting Tools > Query tool or through the context menu of select nodes of the Browser tree.
+The Query tool allows you to:

 - Execute arbitrary SQL commands.

-- Edit the result set of a SELECT query if it is updatable.
+- Edit the result set of a SELECT query if it's updatable.

 - Save the data displayed in the output panel to a CSV file.

-- Review the execution plan of a SQL statement in either a text, a graphical format or a table format (similar to https://explain.depesz.com).
+- Review the execution plan of a SQL statement in either text, graphical, or table format (similar to https://explain.depesz.com).

 - View analytical information about a SQL statement.

-- The upper panel displays the SQL Editor.
+The upper panel displays the SQL editor.
 You can use the panel to enter, edit, or execute a query.
-It also shows the History tab which can be used to view the queries that have been executed in the session, and a Scratch Pad which can be used to hold text snippets during editing.
-If the Scratch Pad is closed, it can be re-opened (or additional ones opened) by right-clicking in the SQL Editor and other panels and adding a new panel.
+It also shows the History tab, which you can use to view the queries that ran in the session.
+You can use the scratch pad to hold text snippets during editing.

-The Query Tool toolbar uses context-sensitive icons that provide shortcuts to frequently performed tasks.
-If an icon is highlighted, the option is enabled; if the icon is grayed-out, the task is disabled.
+The toolbar uses context-sensitive icons that provide shortcuts to frequently performed tasks.

 |Accesskey + S|